hperrin/svelte-material-ui/SASS.md

 npm install --save-dev smui-theme
 ```

 You can use it to create your theme directory from a template.
+Adjust to your source directory if needed.

 ```sh
 npx smui-theme template src/theme
 ```

-This creates `_smui-theme.scss` files.
+This creates `_smui-theme.scss` files in `src/theme`.
 That is where you [set the theme variables](THEMING.md).

 ## Easy Styling Method

 The Easy Styling Method builds styles into a CSS file that you can include on your page easily.

-In your package.json file, add this script in the "scripts" section, adjusting the destination file as desired.
+In your package.json file, add this script in the "scripts" section, adjusting the source/destination files as needed.

 ```
 "prepare": "smui-theme compile build/smui.css -i src/theme",